micz/wp-500px-jsgallery/readme.txt

 == Screenshots ==

-1. See the gallery in action.
+1. The gallery in action, see it live here: http://micz.it/fotografia/ .
 2. Plugin settings page.

 == Changelog ==